How to Evaluate Digital Signage Software During a Free Trial

 QL Player is the media playback software you download and install on your device.
 Installation takes minutes and you’re up and running.
 Don’t have a PC or Android device handy?

 QL Player is also available for many system-on-chip Smart TVs and BrightSign players.

 You will access the QL platform using your web browser.
 Once you are logged in, you can perform all your tasks using the software’s web-based Content Manager.

 - Create templates – Create layouts for your content.
-Position live data feeds, media zones and graphics anywhere on screen.
+Position live data feeds, media zones, and graphics anywhere on the screen.

 - Create playlists – These are content loops that play in sequence or randomly.